longwind48/convo-miner/README.md

 #### Closing Thoughts

-Identifying conversations from narrative fiction seemed like a difficult, even insurmountable problem.
+Identifying conversations from narrative fiction seemed like a difficult problem.
 However, our model was surprisingly successful, and can identify the beginnings of conversations 70% of the time.

 Our experiment has provides evidence for the idea that sequence-labelling performed by the latest deep-learning methods outperform heuristics for extracting conversations from narrative fiction.
-The combination of the LSTM and Transformer architectures allows the model to capture both the highly complex syntactic and morphological aspects of speech and their sequential nature.
+The combination of the bi-LSTM and Transformer architectures allows the model to capture both the highly complex syntactic and morphological aspects of speech and their sequential nature.

 There remain challenges and limitations to our approach.
 Our data, *Pride and Prejudice*, presents dialogue in a rather straightforward and regular fashion, with utterances enclosed in quotation marks separated out into distinct paragraphs.
 To create a model that generalizes properly to more types of fiction, we will have to train the model on more diverse types of text to achieve a truly general conversational miner model.